 Track Listing and Line-Up

-Ettore Rigotti − guitars, drums, bass guitar, keyboards, clean vocals
+Ettore Rigotti: Guitars, drums, bass guitar, keyboards, and clean vocals

-The album also features vocals by Bjorn "Speed" Strid (Soilwork) alongside Antony Hämäläinen (vocals) and guitarist Olof Mörck (Nightrage) performed on 2 songs.
+The album also features vocals by Bjorn "Speed" Strid (Soilwork), Antony Hämäläinen (vocals), and guitarist Olof Mörck (Nightrage) on two songs.

 My History With the Record

-Disarmonia Mundi are a melodic death metal band with progressive elements with many intense, time-stopping moments of beautiful harmonies started by clean passages and guided by headbanging, artillery-ordnance guitars with fire support from bass and drums; like a Soviet Katyusha missile launcher raining hot hell down; making this a highly enjoyable record with 14 tracks of melodic mastery which explores themes such as society, insanity and violence with vocalist Claudio Ravinale sounding like a more insane, borderline possessed Bjorn Strid (Soilwork) while Ettore Rigotti's clean passages stop time while his guitarwork tears the air and cuts up jumbo jets with its wings.
+Disarmonia Mundi are a melodic death metal band with progressive elements and intense, time-stopping moments of beautiful harmonies that are started by clean passages and guided by headbanging.
+Artillery-ordnance guitars with fire support from bass and drums, like a Soviet Katyusha missile launcher raining hot hell down, make this a highly enjoyable record.
+The 14 tracks of melodic mastery explore themes such as society, insanity, and violence.
+Vocalist Claudio Ravinale sounds like a more insane, borderline-possessed Bjorn Strid (Soilwork), while Ettore Rigotti's clean passages stop time while his guitarwork tears the air and cuts up jumbo jets with its wings.

-Overall, this is an intense record that I would give to anyone who explores the melodeath genre as it has the best parts of death metal mixed with melodic elements that compliment the aggressive, dark mood.
-The record does not try to sound like In Flames (something many tried) and instead, chooses a direction and sticks with it; forging Disarmonia Mundi its own identity.
+Overall, this is an intense record that I would give to anyone who explores the melodeath genre as it has the best parts of death metal mixed with melodic elements that complement the aggressive, dark mood.
+The record does not try to sound like In Flames (something many tried) and instead chooses a direction and sticks with it, forging Disarmonia Mundi its own identity.

 © 2018 Jake Clawson